JMGaljaard/fltk-testbed/README.md

 Pytorch Distributed ([docs](https://pytorch.org/tutorials/beginner/dist_overview.html)) is used in this project.
 The goal if this project is to launch Federated Learning nodes in truly distribution fashion.

+This project is tested with Ubuntu 20.04 and python {3.7, 3.8}.
+### Global idea
+Pytorch distributed works based on a world_size and ranks.
+The ranks should be between 0 and world_size-1.
+Generally, the federator has rank 0 and the clients have ranks between 1 and world_size-1.

+General protocol:

+1. Client selection by the federator
+2. The selected clients download the model.
+2. Local training on the clients for X number of epochs
+3. Weights/gradients of the trained model are send to the federator
+4. Federator aggregates the weights/gradients to create a new and improved model
+5. Updated model is shared to the clients
+6. Repeat step 1 to 5 until convergence

+Important notes:

+* Data between clients is not shared to each other
+* The data is non-IID
+* Hardware can heterogeneous
+* The location of devices matters (network latency and bandwidth)
+* Communication can be costly

 ## Project structure
 Structure with important folders and files explained:
 ```